 * Mnuchin says comments on dollar were clear and consistent

-DAVOS, Switzerland, Jan 25 (Reuters) - A day after sending the dollar reeling with comments supportive of a weak U.S. currency, U.S Treasury Secretary Steven Mnuchin said the Trump administration was not seeking trade wars but would defend its economic interests.
+DAVOS, Switzerland, Jan 25 (Reuters) - A day after sending the dollar reeling with comments supportive of a weak U.S. currency, U.S Treasury Secretary Steven Mnuchin said the Trump administration was not seeking a trade war but would defend its economic interests.

 At a news conference at the World Economic Forum in Davos, Mnuchin played down his comments on Wednesday that a weaker dollar was "good for us as it relates to trade and opportunities", saying they had been "balanced and consistent".

-The remarks were seen by markets as a departure from traditional U.S. currency policy and a sign that U.S. President Donald Trump is stepping up his attack on China and other big trading partners as part of his "America First" agenda.
+The remarks were seen by markets as departing from traditional U.S. currency policy and elicited thinly veiled warnings from European finance ministers, as U.S. President Donald Trump arrived in Davos to promote his "America First" agenda.

 "I thought my comment on the dollar was actually quite clear yesterday," Mnuchin told reporters.
 "I thought it was actually balanced and consistent with what I've said before, which is, we are not concerned with where the dollar is in the short term."